GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 **File:** `src/Geodata_script/GEE_forest_agreement_ROI_v1.0.js`

 **Quick View / Test in GEE**
-You can view and run the script directly in Google Earth Engine: (recommended for quick checks, but not for full development) [GEE Code Editor Link](https://code.earthengine.google.com/your-script-link)
+You can view and run the script directly in Google Earth Engine:
+[GEE Code Editor Link](https://code.earthengine.google.com/your-script-link)

+---
+> **Note:** Using the GEE sharable link directly is ONLY recommended for quick checks, testing, or exploring results, but not ideal for full development, since relying on the shared GEE link can make version control, reproducibility, and integration with other tools more difficult.
 ---

 ### 2. GeoData Script